 I have been living in Highland Park since 2018 and I am still pretty much obsessed with the area.
 It is a colorful little neighborhood that only creative individuals are able to fully enjoy and understand.
 If a friend is visiting I will start the itinerary grabbing a coffee or hot chocolate at Civil Coffee (5629 N Figueroa Street), immediately followed by a quick stop at OWL Bureau (5634 N Figueroa Street) as they have an amazing selection of books and magazines.
 Then I would propose a short neighborhood walk to Gary Baldy (5530 Monte Vista Street), they have delicious sandwiches and the staff is super nice.
 I love hiking so I would also suggest a visit to Ernest E. Debbs to enjoy some of the best views of Downtown LA.
-To end the day in a high note the last stop would be to grab some Mexican flautas at @losdoradosla, a pop-up food truck that has been approved by TimeOut Magazine and offers a real culinary experience that is accessible to everyone, even to those on a financial budget.
+To end the day in a high note the last stop would be to grab some Mexican flautas at @losdoradosla, a pop-up food truck that has been approved by TimeOut Magazine and offers a real culinary experience that is accessible to everyone.

 The Shoutout series is all about recognizing that our success and where we are in life is at least somewhat thanks to the efforts, support, mentorship, love and encouragement of others.
 So is there someone that you want to dedicate your shoutout to?

 I recently wrote that while success is enjoyed individually it is only really possible by the support of a community.
 Each person and creative professional I have worked with has contributed immensely to my process.
 During my first year in college I asked my parents to send me to New York as I wanted to start developing my resume.
 One of my first relevant experiences was a summer internship with ready-to-wear designer Mara Hoffman.
 It was under her guidance that I discovered that as much I loved fashion, design was not really my call.
 Once that I was able to understand that I expanded my vision and redirect my passion into a more suitable path that allowed me to explore diverse areas like public relations, fashion styling, writing and creative production.
 Eventually that helped me to secure other internships including working with Kelly Cutrone at People’s Revolutions and soon after joining Norma Kamali’s PR team.
 Another great mentor was Roman Lata Ares, former Editorial Director at V Magazine Spain, who brought me on board in 2011 as New York Correspondent, that experience allowed me to integrate different aspects of what I was already doing but under one umbrella with the validation of an international magazine.
 It was around the same time when I met Luisa Orsini and Antonine Peduzzi, the Italian-French duo behind cult accessories brand TL-18 (and now Creative Directors at heritage Italian house Capucci).
 We met during a photoshoot for Vogue U.S and we became friends.
 In 2017 when they decided to launch a ready-to-wear line they invited me to lead all the PR & Communications efforts.
 That was the perfect bridge that allowed me to move from editorial into commercial.
 With no doubt working with such of inspiring team has been one of the most exciting chapters in my life as we planned and produced different events and media activations in Rome, Paris, Tbilisi, New York and Los Angeles.
 Greta Alvarez and Lizandro Melean, part of the marketing team at Netflix, also have been great supporters.
-And it is impossible talk about my career without mentioning Sissy Vian, Senior Fashion Editor at Vogue Japan, and Stephanie Nakhle, former VP at Maor Fine Jewelry, for trusting my vision and bringing me on board in many great projects throughout the years.
+And it is impossible talk about my career without mentioning jewelry designer Monica Sordo who has been a great creative collaborator throughout the years.
+Sissy Vian, Senior Fashion Editor at Vogue Japan, and Stephanie Nakhle, former VP at Maor Fine Jewelry, for trusting my vision and bringing me on board in many great projects throughout the years.

 – Photo 1: Ornamenta Studio – Photo 2: Conrado Veliz – Photo 3: Conrado Veliz – Photo 4: Kinya Ota